sarbanibhadra/Cats_And_Dogs/README.md

   * Third key called "`akeNoise`" which contains a function that console.logs the noise to the screen if it is raining dogs.

-* Next, make a cats object with three keys:
+* Next, Cats object with three keys:

   * First key called `raining` with a value of `false`.